-Total borrowings at December 31, 2014 and 2013, comprised the following:
+Total borrowings at December 31, 2015 and 2014, comprised the following:

 December 31,

-(In millions) 2014 2013
+(In millions) 2015 2014

 Revolving credit facility \$ \$

-Commercial paper 469.1 501.4
+Commercial paper 337.2 469.1

-2.00% Notes due 2017 299.6 299.5
+2.00% Notes due 2017 299.1 298.6

-3.45% Notes due 2022 499.7 499.6
+3.45% Notes due 2022 497.5 497.2

-Term loan 22.9 25.9
+Term loan 15.6 22.9

-Foreign uncommitted credit facilities 7.9 31.9
+Foreign uncommitted credit facilities 5.9 7.9

-Property financing 9.7 13.9
+Property financing 0.7 9.7

-Total borrowings \$ 1,308.9 \$ 1,372.2
+Total borrowings \$ 1,156.0 \$ 1,305.4

-Credit Facility - On March 26, 2012, we entered into a new \$1.5 billion revolving credit agreement ("credit agreement") with JPMorgan Chase Bank, N.A., as Administrative Agent.
-The credit agreement is a five-year, revolving credit facility expiring in March 2017.
-Subject to certain conditions, at our request and with the approval of the Administrative Agent, the aggregate commitments under the credit agreement may be increased by an additional \$500.0 million.
+Credit Facility- On September 24, 2015, we entered into a new \$2.0 billion revolving credit agreement ("credit agreement") with Wells Fargo Bank, National Association, as Administrative Agent.
+The credit agreement is a five-year, revolving credit facility expiring in September 2020.
+Subject to certain conditions, at our request the aggregate commitments under the credit agreement may be increased by an additional \$500 million.

-Borrowings under the credit agreement bear interest at a base rate or the London interbank offered rate ("LIBOR"), at our option, plus an applicable margin.
-Depending on our total leverage ratio, the applicable margin for revolving loans varies (i) in the case of LIBOR loans, from 1.125% to 1.750% and (ii) in the case of base rate loans, from 0.125% to 0.750%.
-The base rate is the highest of (1) the prime rate announced by JPMorgan Chase Bank, N.A., (2) the Federal Funds Rate plus 0.5% or (3) one-month LIBOR plus 1.0%.
+Borrowings under the credit agreement bear interest at the highest of three base rates or the London interbank offered rate ("LIBOR"), at our option, plus an applicable margin.
+Depending on our senior unsecured credit rating, the applicable margin for revolving loans varies (i) in the case of LIBOR loans, from 1.00% to 1.75% and (ii) in the case of base rate loans, from 0.00% to 0.75%.

-In connection with the credit agreement, we terminated and repaid all outstanding amounts under our previously existing \$600.0 million five-year revolving credit agreement and our \$350.0 million three-year revolving credit agreement.
+In connection with the new credit agreement, we terminated our previously existing \$1.5 billion five-year, revolving credit agreement.

-The following is a summary of our revolving credit facility at December 31, 2014:
+The following is a summary of our revolving credit facility at December 31, 2015:

-Commercial Paper (In millions) Description Amount Debt Outstanding Outstanding (a) Letters of Credit Unused Capacity Maturity Five-year revolving credit facility \$ 1,500.0 \$ \$ 469.1 \$ \$ 1,030.9 March 2017
+Paper (In millions) Description Amount Debt Outstanding Outstanding (a) Letters of Credit Unused Capacity Maturity Five-year revolving credit facility \$ 2,000.0 \$ \$ 337.2 \$ \$ 1,662.8 September 2020

-Under our commercial paper program, we have the ability to access up to \$1.0 billion of financing through our commercial paper dealers.
-Our available capacity under our revolving revolving credit facility is reduced by any outstanding commercial paper.
+(a) Under our commercial paper program, we have the ability to access up to \$1.5 billion of financing through our commercial paper dealers.
+Our available capacity under our revolving credit facility is reduced by any outstanding commercial paper.

 Committed credit available under our revolving credit facility provides the ability to issue our commercial paper obligations on a long-term basis.
-We had \$469.1 million of commercial paper issued under our facility at December 31, 2014.
-As we had both the ability and intent to refinance these obligations on a long-term basis, our commercial paper borrowings were classified as long-term in the accompanying consolidated balance sheet at December 31, 2014.
+We had \$337.2 million of commercial paper issued under our facility at December 31, 2015.
+As we had both the ability and intent to refinance these obligations on a long-term basis, our commercial paper borrowings were classified as long-term in the accompanying consolidated balance sheet at December 31, 2015.

-Among other restrictions, the terms of the credit agreement include negative covenants related to liens and a financial covenant related to our debt-to-earnings ratio.
-As of December 31, 2014, we were in compliance with all restrictive covenants under our revolving credit facility.
+Among other restrictions, the terms of the credit agreement include negative covenants related to liens and our total capitalization ratio.
+As of December 31, 2015, we were in compliance with all restrictive covenants under our revolving credit facility.

-Senior Notes - On September 21, 2012, we completed the public offering of \$300.0 million aggregate principal amount of 2.00% senior notes due October 2017 and \$500.0 million aggregate principal amount of 3.45% senior notes due October 2022 (collectively, the "Senior Notes").
+Senior Notes- On September 21, 2012, we completed the public offering of \$300.0 million aggregate principal amount of 2.00% senior notes due October 2017 and \$500.0 million aggregate principal amount of 3.45% senior notes due October 2022 (collectively, the "Senior Notes").
 Interest on the Senior Notes is payable semi-annually in arrears on April 1 and October 1 of each year, beginning April 1, 2013.
 Net proceeds from the offering of \$793.8 million were used for the repayment of outstanding commercial paper and indebtedness under our revolving credit facility.
 Additional information about the Senior Notes is incorporated herein by reference from Note 10 to our consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K.

-Outlook for 2015
+Outlook for 2016